Lightning-AI/pytorch-lightning/docs/source/advanced/ipu.rst

     Currently when using model parallelism, we do not infer the number of IPUs required for you.
 This is done via the annotations themselves.
 If you specify 4 different IDs when defining Blocks, this means your model will be split onto 4 different IPUs.

-    This is also mutually exclusive with the Trainer flag, i.e if your model is split onto 2 IPUs and you set ``Trainer(ipus=4)`` this will require 8 IPUs in total; replicating the model 4 times in data parallel.
+    This is also mutually exclusive with the Trainer flag, i.e. if your model is split onto 2 IPUs and you set ``Trainer(ipus=4)`` this will require 8 IPUs in total; replicating the model 4 times in data parallel.

     When pipelining the model you must also increase the `device_iterations` to ensure full data saturation of the devices data, i.e whilst one device in the model pipeline processes a batch of data, the other device can start on the next batch.
 For example if the model is split onto 4 IPUs, we require `device_iterations` to be at-least 4.